gaborvecsei/gaborvecsei.github.io/_posts/2021-03-01-Stock-Pattern-Analyzer.md

 Of course the price is that this is an approximate solution *[2]*, but still, you will get satisfying results.
 At least this was the case in this stock similarity search project.

-You can see the comparison at the measurements.
+You can see the comparison of the different solutions at the measurements section.

 ## Window extraction